tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K8-Quick_Start_Guide.md

 **Downloading Serial Assistant Software**

-You can download the serial assistant software by yourself according to your personal preference.
-There is no need for a specific tool.
-The following uses Mobaxterm as an example.
+There are many free/commercial serial assistant tools, no need to use a special one, you can choose the one you preferred.
+Here we use Mobaxterm as an example.

 Mobaxterm software download address: https://mobaxterm.mobatek.net/